 I am going to extract these viewpoints from old scientific textbooks to show that our science developments in that era were dependent on the efforts of some special scholars.
-Furthermore, I intend to elaborate that those paradigms of science production derived from Greece, India, Iran and other civilizations were impassable obstacles on the way of scientific progress.
+Furthermore, I intend to elaborate that those paradigms of science production derived from Greece, India, Iran, and other civilizations were impassable obstacles in the way of scientific progress.
 In other words, they did not facilitate the process of scientific progress of the Islamic civilization.
 Having made these kinds of thoughts sacred through time did not let thinkers criticize or evaluate them; this is one of the main issues that I am going to examine in my studies.

 You have studied the problem of “superstitions” in the articles “The Concept of Science in Islamic Civilization in Ajayeb al- Makhluqat” and also “The Concept of Superstition in Medieval Islamic Resources”.
-Do we have any fields of science that would be considered as superstitions in later eras?
+Do we have any fields of science that would be considered superstitions in later eras?

 The history of science is just one of those sciences standing between two ends of science and ignorance.
 History has been in some eras as a science like mathematics and astronomy; however, it is a human science and so is more interwoven with science, philosophy, and ignorance.
-Historical books like Moruj al-Zahab, Tarikh-e Ya’qubi and Akhbar al-Tawal are based on principles of science of history in Medieval Times.
+Historical books like Moruj al-Zahab, Tarikh-e Ya’qubi, and Akhbar al-Tawal are based on principles of the science of history in Medieval Times.

 What is the origin of science in Medieval Times?
-I mean whether it’s based on religion, experiments or arguments?
+I mean whether it’s based on religion, experiments, or arguments?

 What is the boundary between the realm of science and craft in Medieval Times?
-In other words do we have any crafts changed into science through time?
+In other words, do we have any crafts changed into science through time?

 Qazi Sa’ed Andolosi has distinguished science and crafts in Al-Ta’rif Betabaqat al-Omam.
-He states that some nations are interested in sciences and some others such as Chinese are involved with crafts.
-Crafts in his classification constitute paintings, making tools and even warfare in which Turk warriors were well known.
+He states that some nations are interested in sciences and some others such as the Chinese are involved with crafts.
+Crafts in his classification constitute paintings, making tools, and even warfare in which Turk warriors were well known.
 Generally speaking, scholars and ordinary people rarely distinguished science and crafts.
-Moreover, they considered experimental achievements as subdivision of philosophical sciences.
+Moreover, they considered experimental achievements as a subdivision of philosophical sciences.
 Crafts were instructed not in schools but in workshops under the guidance of skilled craftsmen.
 In other words, Unlike science, crafts were not taught or conveyed via books.
-Even now, there are many crafts which have not changed into science.
+Even now, there are many crafts that have not changed into science.

 Were there any scientific exchanges between the Islamic world and other countries?